its-hazratbilal/offline-ai-assistant/README.md

 ## 🎯 What This Project Demonstrates

-Offline AI Assistant showcases a production-style Android application built around modern on-device AI technologies.
+This repository demonstrates how to build a production-style Android application around modern on-device AI technologies.

 This project demonstrates: